mbucchia/OpenXR-Toolkit/fr.md

 The _Horizontal scale_ value lets you control the scale of the horizontal radius (also known as the semi-major axis) based on the vertical radius (also known as the semi-minor axis).
 A value of 100% means that the rings are circles.
 A value larger than 100% will result in flattened, oval-shaped rings.

 Finally, the _Left/Right_ _Bias_ value lets you lower the resolution of all the regions at once, either for the left or the right eye only at a time.
 Each setting value changes the regions resolutions one notch down (for example +1 changes 1/2 to 1/4 and +2 changes 1/2 to 1/8).
 This setting can adjust the bias up to _+4_ on either eye.
 Select _none_ to remove any bias.

+### Using with Eye Tracking

+The option to enable Eye Tracking (ET) will appear in the menu if and only if your headset and headset driver can support it.
+The following are supported:

+- Varjo devices.
+- HP G2 Omnicept.
+- Pimax devices with Droolon eye tracking module.

+#### Considerations for HP G2 Omnicept

+In order to use the eye tracker on your Omnicept device, you must first install the [HP Omnicept Runtime](https://developers.hp.com/omnicept/downloads/hp-omnicept-runtime).

+Once installed, please run the HP Omnicept eye calibration application.

+#### Considerations for Pimax+Droolon

+In order to use the Droolon eye tracking module on your Pimax device, you must first install the [aSeeVR SDK](https://drive.google.com/file/d/1ELDtOnMa-MkgchmWFf7w5an-iPOFtQL8/view?usp=sharing&_ga=2.110383681.599346747.1650530138-1983392096.1642581798).

+Once installed, please run the aSeeVR runtime.
+In the system tray bar, right-click on the runtime, and make sure to enable _deviced_ -> _Pimax_.

+When using Foveated Rendering in the OpenXR Toolkit, adjust the _Eye projection distance_ from the _Foveated rendering_ menu until you reach comfortable sensitivity.

 ### Improving the quality of Fixed Foveated Rendering